GastonMontes/SwiftJavascriptBridge/README.md

         + All objects are String, Double, Int or Float.
 		+ All dictionary keys are Strings.
 		+ Be a Double, Float, Int or String.
+	- callBackClosure: The closure (block code) that is going to be called if JavaScript function called return something.

 Example: